citp/privacy-policy-historical/f/fn/fna/fnatic.com.md

 The fnatic team won the **ESPORTS TEAM OF THE YEAR AWARD 2006** and is considered to have world class squads in the games Counter-Strike, Quake 4, and Warcraft 3.
 To read more about what Fnatic is, the about section can be read **[here](https://web.archive.org/about/)**.

 ---
-Multiplay i32 |
+WC3 Masters #1 |
-Multiplay i32 |
+KODE5 Grand Finals |
-SLAP LIVE #13 |
+Kode5 Global Finals |
 [more achievements](https://web.archive.org/achievements/)

-All Content © FNATIC PTY LTD, 2004 - 2007
+All Content © FNATIC PTY LTD, 2004 - 2008